 Q: Are compatible SpO2 sensors as accurate as OEM originals?

 Quality certified compatible SpO2 sensors (FDA 510(k), CE, ISO 13485) match OEM accuracy specifications — typically ±2% SpO2 in the 70–100% range.
 The critical factor is signal protocol compatibility: the sensor must match the monitor's SpO2 technology (Masimo, Nellcor, or proprietary).
 Protocol mismatch causes inaccuracy regardless of build quality.
+For a full explanation of what SpO2 measures and normal ranges, see our SpO2 guide.

 Q: How much cheaper are compatible accessories compared to OEM?